 Alexander has already made debuts with orchestras such as the Bamberger Symphoniker under Jonathan Nott, Frankfurt Radio Symphony Orchestra under Antonio Méndez, as well as the Tokyo and Kyoto Symphony Orchestras and the Orchestra Ensemble Kanazawa.
-In 2016/17, he returns to the Bremer Philharmoniker under Michael Schønwandt, and will renew his collaboration with the Polish Chamber Philharmonic for concerts in Germany, and further ahead will make his debut with the Dortmunder Philharmoniker and Gabriel Feltz.
-Other recent concerto appearances include Orquesta Filarmónica Nacional de Venezuela, Royal Camerata Romania, and Festival Strings Lucerne.
-He works with conductors such as Andrew Litton, Wojciech Rajski, Taijiro Imori, Ruben Gazarian and Johannes Wildner.
+In 2016/17, he performed Rachmaninov’s Piano Concerto No. 2 with the Bremer Philharmoniker under Michael Schønwandt, and has already been reinvited to open their 2018/19 season under Marko Letonja.
+Alexander also renewed his collaboration with the Polish Chamber Philharmonic for concerts in Sopot (Poland) and Germany and gave his debut with St. Petersburg Symphony Orchestra.
+This upcoming season sees him debut with the Belgrade Philharmonic and Dortmunder Philharmoniker (both under Gabriel Feltz) and the Philharmonisches Orchester Kiel under Johannes Fritzsch.
+He will also return to the Schleswig-Holstein Musik Festival for two performances of Clara Schumann’s Piano concerto with the Györ Philharmonic Orchestra.
+Further afield, he has worked with the Orquesta Filarmónica Nacional de Venezuela, Royal Camerata Romania, and Festival Strings Lucerne.

-A busy recitalist, this season’s debuts include the Elbphilharmonie in Hamburg and the Klavier Festival Ruhr for a performance at the Robert Schumann Saal in Düsseldorf.
-Further ahead, he will return to the Philharmonie Essen, make his debut at the Beethovenfest Bonn as well as at the Hyogo Performing Arts Centre in Japan.
-Recent solo performances have taken him to venues such as such as Konzerthaus and Philharmonie Berlin, Herkulessaal and Prinzregententheater Munich, Philharmonie Cologne, Tonhalle Zurich and Düsseldorf, Konzerthaus Vienna, Liederhalle Stuttgart, and he has given solo performances in Mainz, Bremen, Kiel and Leverkusen.
-He has also appeared in recital in Tokyo and Bucharest.
-Festival appearances include the Schleswig-Holstein Music Festival, Rheingau Music Festival, Mecklenburg-Vorpommern Festival, Schwetzinger Festspiele, Kissinger Sommer, Piano aux Jacobins, L’ésprit du Piano Bordeaux and Ocean Sun Music Festival.
+A busy recitalist, last season’s debuts included his recital debut at the Kleiner Saal of the Elbphilharmonie in Hamburg as well as recitals at Radio Bremen, Schloss Elmau, and in Berlin, Luxembourg and London.
+The 2017/18 season sees him return to the Philharmonie Essen and make his debut at the Beethovenfest Bonn, the “Blanco y Negro” Piano Festival in Mexico City, as well as at Ton Halle Innsbruck and the Festspielhaus Bregenz.
+Alexander will also return to Japan for recitals in Tokyo and at the Performing Arts Centre in Hyogo.
+Further ahead, he makes his US recital debut at the Frick Collection in New York.
+Recent solo performances have taken him to venues such as Konzerthaus Berlin, Prinzregententheater Munich, Philharmonie Cologne, Tonhalle Zurich and Düsseldorf, Konzerthaus Vienna and the Liederhalle Stuttgart.
+Festival appearances include the Rheingau Music Festival, Mecklenburg-Vorpommern Festival, Schwetzinger Festspiele, Piano aux Jacobins, L’ésprit du Piano Bordeaux and Ocean Sun Music Festival.

-Alexander is a keen chamber musician and has collaborated with French horn player Felix Klieser, with whom he has toured Germany last season.
-Other chamber music partners include Albrecht Mayer, Klaus Florian Vogt, Gabriel Schwabe and Kirill Troussov.
+Alexander is a keen chamber musician and has collaborated with French horn player Felix Klieser, with whom he has toured Germany last season, and 2018 will see a new collaboration with the Signum Quartet.

-Born in Hamburg in 1989, Alexander Krichel started to play the piano at the age of six and became a pre student at Hamburg University of Music and Drama at the age of 15.
+Born in Hamburg in 1989, Alexander Krichel became a pre student at Hamburg University of Music and Drama at the age of 15.
 From 2007, he continued his studies with the legendary Vladimir Krainev at Hanover University of Music and Drama.
 He has also studied with Dmitri Alexeev at Royal College of Music in London, completing his studies in June 2016 with distinction.
 From 2012 to 2015, Alexander was part of the stART programme for young artists at Bayer Kultur.
 He is also a scholarship holder of Oscar and Vera Ritter Foundation, Berenberg Bank Foundation, PE Förderungen and the Otto group.

 Away from the piano, Alexander has a passion for mathematics, science and foreign languages.
-He promotes projects that encourage children’s and teenagers‘ approach towards classical music and is very involved in hospice work in Hamburg.
-He lives in London and Hamburg.
+He promotes projects that encourage children’s and teenagers‘ approach towards classical music and is very involved in hospice work in his home town, Hamburg.